• Skip to primary navigation

 Print Instructions

-Don't just throw your sunnies in your bag ... protect them with chic DIY Glasses Case!
-This free Sunglasses Case Pattern is super easy to make, and the wrap style is so stylish.
-Make one for all your favorite pairs!
+Protect your favorite sunnies with chic DIY Sunglasses Case!
+This free Glasses Case Pattern is super easy to make, and the wrap style is so stylish.
+Make one for each of your fave pairs!

 The DIY glasses cases on a wood table with a clutch bag and pair of sunglasses behind it.